-Their main objectives of implementing the campaign were to (1) connect with suffering Cubs fans and (2) insert themselves into the World Series conversation.
+Mastercard’s main objectives of implementing the campaign were to (1) connect with suffering Cubs fans and (2) insert themselves into the World Series conversation.

-The Lesson: When you are trying to create viral digital marketing campaigns, look for content that is already out there and try to create a spin on it that will benefit someone else as well as your brand.
+When you are trying to create viral digital marketing campaigns, look for content that is already out there and try to create a spin on it that will benefit someone else as well as your brand.
 Also, notice how Mastercard was patient enough to wait until the very last game to release their content in order to maximize the reach.
 This is key to any great digital campaign.
 Timing does matter.

 12 – Uniqlo

-If you have ever lived in a major city, you have probably seen a Uniqlo advertisement or shopping bag, but the company wanted to help customers see Uniqlo as a technology focused company, not just a fashion brand.
-They wanted to build on UNIQLO’s President and CEO Tadashi Yanai statement that “We [Uniqlo] are not a fashion company.
+Uniqlo is an innovative Japanese apparel company that urges the world to dress casually, but the company wanted to help customers see Uniqlo as more than just a fashion brand.
+They wanted to build on Uniqlo President and CEO Tadashi Yanai’s statement that “We [Uniqlo] are not a fashion company.
 We are a technology company.”